learn-co-curriculum/js-object-oriented-this-walkthrough-readme/README.md

 #### Arrow Functions

 Arrow functions do not have their own `this`.
-Instead, an arrow function uses whatever `this` is defined in its enclosing scope.
-So, for instance, if we _rewrote_ our last person object:
+Instead, an arrow function uses whatever `this` is defined within the scope it is in.
+So, for instance, if we _rewrote_ our last `person` object:

 ```javascript
 let person = {